NuevoFoundation/WorkshopsAutoTranslation/WorkshopAutoTranslation/WorkShopTranslationV2/README.md

 This program currently only supports a small set of languages.
 In order to add more, modify the `supportedLanguages` dictionary in `Program.cs`.

 **Disclaimer**: Ensure that your personal access token is kept confidential and not hardcoded into scripts that are publically accessible.
 Consider using environment variables or secure key vaults to store your access tokens.
+Also limit the usage to 30 days so that you can generate a new token to be in compliance.